vindarel/ABStock/README.md

 - a shopping basket, for visitors to add books in
 - a confirmation form, which sends the command by email to the shop owner,
 - a special page to showcase a selection.
+  - they can be chosen from Abelujo or defined in a file

 Here's how searching the stock looks like: